-In addition to providing biographies for each attendee, we do ask that each team submit a onepage "Impact Report" for your program that includes the number of people reached, budgetary status, number of FTEs and volunteers, etc. to showcase how your program has evolved over a 10-year period.
+In addition to providing biographies for each attendee, we do ask that each team submit a one-page "Impact Report" for your program that includes the number of people reached, budgetary status, number of FTEs and volunteers, etc. to showcase how your program has evolved over a 10-year period.
+There will also be a section for identifying who your current competitors are and why.
 A template will be provided in your welcome packet.